 The MPC design is based on a data-driven surrogate model

 with right-hand side approximation~$\F_\mathrm{y}$ of $F_\mathrm{y}$, where the superscript~$\varepsilon \in (0, \bar{\varepsilon}]$, $\bar{\varepsilon} > 0$, stands for the approximation accuracy and is used in the following to indicate a dependence on the surrogate dynamics.
-In Section~\ref{sec:kernel-regression} we introduce kernel regression as a possible method to compute such a data-driven surrogate.
+In Section~\ref{sec:kernel-regression} we introduce kernel regression as a possible method to compute such a \karl{surrogate model in a data-driven fashion}.
 The surrogate system also has an equivalent state dynamics given by $\F_\mathrm{x}$, analogously defined to~\eqref{eq:F_x}, which is also assumed to render the set~$\Omega$ positive invariant to streamline the exposition.

-The goal of the paper is to show that in presence of suitable bounds on the modeling error, MPC using the surrogate model~\eqref{eq:NARX:sur} in the optimization step stabilizes the system under control~\eqref{eq:NARX:sys}.
+The goal of the paper is to show that in presence of suitable bounds on the modeling error, MPC using the surrogate model~\eqref{eq:NARX:sur} in the optimization step stabilizes the \karl{controlled} system ~\eqref{eq:NARX:sys}.
 The MPC is designed considering the quadratic input/output stage cost ~$\ell : \R^p \times \R^m\rightarrow \R_{\geq 0}$ given by